srcmaxim/srcmaxim.github.io/content/posts/best-practices-of-microservices-systems-modules-design.md

 ## Using Gradle for creating modules

-Gradle in few words:
+Let me describe Gradle in a few words:

 ### Gradle  multi-module project

-Multi-project builds helps with modularization.
-It allows a person to concentrate on one area of work in a larger project, while Gradle takes care of dependencies from other parts of the project.
+Multi-project builds help with modularization.
+This allows a person to concentrate on one area of work in a larger project, while Gradle takes care of dependencies from other parts of the project.

 #### Create a root project
 The first step is to create a folder for the new project and add a Gradle Wrapper to the project.
-If you use the Build Init plugin then the necessary settings and build scripts will also be added.
+If you use the Build Init plugin, then the necessary settings and build scripts will also be added.

 ```bash
 $ mkdir creating-multi-project-builds